 If You Buy This You May Also Believe: Any ship that sails on Friday will have bad luck.

-Reality Check: When I bought my last house in 1997, I paid roughly four times my annual income.
+Reality Check: When I bought my current home in 1997, I paid roughly four times my annual income.
 It was tough for awhile, but not impossible by any stretch.
-A broader, but much better, benchmark to follow is to make sure the ratio of all of your monthly debt payments to your gross monthly income does not exceed 36 percent.

 7. You should close any credit accounts you no longer use.